justin-brewer/speed-challenge/README.md

   Shrink the data using spline interpolation.
   Fully-connected, feedforward network with Tensorflow: four hidden layers - 3 x relu + softmax.
-The output layer's weights are not trainable and I used mean squared error loss (  1).
+The output layer's weights are not trainable and I used mean squared error loss (1).
 Data is shuffled before being split into train and test sets.
 Bootstrap aggregation is used to pick the batch at each training step.
-Dropout was used at 50%.
+Dropout was used at 50% during training.

 Results:

-  With a training set of 70% my network achieves MSE of 0.06 (m/s) on the test set.
-A large portion of the error comes from times the car is sitting still and other cars are moving in the camera's view.
+  Training on 70%, my network achieves MSE of 0.06 (m/s) on my validation set.
+A large portion of the error seems to come from times the car is sitting still and other cars are moving in the camera's view.
+More training data is needed to know if this model is actually useful.
   ...to be continued.

 Future Work: